 Apache Corp.
 (APA:US) drilled two wells in the Hogshooter formation in 2010 that produced more than 2,000 barrels of oil a day.
 The wells were 15 miles (24 kilometers) apart, indicating there might be “meaningful potential” across a wide area, the company said at the time.

 Chesapeake has 65 more Hogshooter sites identified for drilling in the next few years.
 Rig costs and other drilling expenses are already factored into the capital budget, so no increase in total spending will be required, the company said.

-The next step for Chesapeake is to prove it can achieve similarly high rates of production at other sites in the formation, said Manuj Nikhanj, head of energy research at Investment Technology Group Inc. (ITG) in Calgary.
+The next step for Chesapeake is to prove it can achieve similarly high rates of production at other sites in the formation, said Manuj Nikhanj, head of energy research at Investment Technology Group Inc. (ITG:US) in Calgary.
 Other explorers such as Forest Oil Corp.
-(FST) have drilled promising wells at Hogshooter only to get disappointing outcomes nearby, he said.
+(FST:US) have drilled promising wells at Hogshooter only to get disappointing outcomes nearby, he said.

 Chesapeake’s Hogshooter results “are impressive to say the least,” Nikhanj said in an e-mailed statement.
 “The usual caveats around this region are that the well results are highly variable from one location to the next so repeatability is questionable.”